mathiasertl/xmpp-backends/docs/backends.rst

 * **ejabberd <= 16.01:** :py:func:`~xmpp_backends.base.XmppBackendBase.set_password`
   does a second API call verifying that the user exists, as the underlying API call (``change_password``) creates the user if it doesn't exist.
+* **ejabberd == 15.07:** The
+  :py:func:`~xmpp_backends.base.XmppBackendBase.all_user_sessions` will raise
+  :py:class:`~xmpp_backends.base.NotSupportedError`, as this version always returns an empty list.
+This call works in 14.07 and 16.01, it's unknown where exactly this broke and when it was fixed.
 * **ejabberd <= 14.07:** :py:func:`~xmpp_backends.base.XmppBackendBase.block_user` and
   :py:func:`~xmpp_backends.base.XmppBackendBase.all_user_sessions` will raise
   :py:class:`~xmpp_backends.base.NotSupportedError`, as the underlying API call is known to be broken.